KeenanLukeOM/alchemix-v3-docs/docs/dev/alchemist/alchemist-contract.md

 ### Account

-> A struct for vriables related to per-user accounts and balances.
+> A struct for variables related to per-user accounts and balances.

 <details>
   <summary>collateralBalance</summary>